Past Retrospectives: 2020 | 2019 | 2018 | 2017

 - Facebook Pages – MorganHazelwoodPage – I joined in 2015.

 - “Writing About Writing” continues to reshare my alt-text added reshared memes — bringing me MASSIVE readership for those posts.
-Otherwise, though FB still often shows my posts to fewer than 10% of my followers.
-It’s annoying, but I’m not paying.
-I’ll just keep reposting on my personal page as well.
+But I’m growing my own following, with less of a piggy-back following.

 - Facebook – MorganSHazelwood – I joined in 2013.

 - Facebook keeps suggesting me to people, and as long as they don’t look like they’re using Facebook as a dating site, aren’t 100% political rants or buy links, and look vaguely interested in books, I’ll accept.

 - Google+ – Morgan S Hazelwood – I joined in 2013